JorgeEliasGarcia/xView-Recognition-Image-Classification/README.md

 ### Data Preparation
 - Loading and organizing images according to class labels.
 - Applying image transformations compatible with the Swin Transformer.
-- Splitting data into training and validation (and/or test) sets.
+- Splitting data into training and validation sets.

 ---